 Let’s get back to that 80/20 thinking.
 Who are your best clients?
 Are they businesses or consumers?
 What sector are they in?
 What size?
 Location?
 If they are consumers, what is their profile?

 If you can describe your very best clients, that’s the first step.
-If you said “anyone really”, then your chances of a referral decline
+If you said “anyone really”, then your chances of a referral decline.
+Instead, finish that request with something like this: “…companies or people that would need our services – for example [insert your examples here]”

 2. Do They Have A Newsletter?
 Ask Them If They’d Run A Story

-Many of your clients have an e-newsletter.
+Many of your suppliers have an e-newsletter.
 In fact, which of them send you one?
-Maybe start with them so you can ask this question.
+Maybe start with them so you can continue your message with:

 3. Create A Win-Win – Mutual Newsletter Recommendations